Trump slams governors as ‘weak,’ urges crackdown on protests

 The days of protests were triggered by the death of George Floyd, a black man who died after he was pinned at the neck by a white Minneapolis police officer.
 They turned violent in several cities, with looting and mayhem, and fires ignited in the historic park across from the White House.

+“You’ve got to arrest people, you have to track people, you have to put them in jail for 10 years and you’ll never see this stuff again,” said Trump.
+“We’re doing it in Washington, D.C.
+We’re going to do something that people haven’t seen before.”

+The president told the governors they were making themselves “look like fools” for not calling up more of the National Guard as a show for force on city streets.

-Attorney General Bill Barr, who was also on the Monday call, told governors they have to “dominate” the streets and control, not react to crowds, and urged them to “go after troublemakers.”
+Attorney General Bill Barr, who was also on the call, told governors that a joint terrorist task force would be used to track the agitators and urged local officials to “dominate” the streets and control, not react to crowds, and urged them to “go after troublemakers.”

+Trump’s angry exhortations at the nation’s governors came after a night of escalating violence, images of fires and looting and clashes with police filling the nation’s airwaves and overshadowing the largely peaceful protests.
+The protests grew so heated Friday night that the Secret Service rushed the president to an underground bunker previously used during terrorist attacks.

+Trump did not appear in public on Sunday and was not scheduled to so Monday either.

-Secret Service agents rushed President Donald Trump to a White House bunker on Friday night as hundreds of protesters gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.
+Secret Service agents rushed Trump to a White House bunker on Friday night as hundreds of protesters gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.

 Trump spent nearly an hour in the bunker, which was designed for use in emergencies like terrorist attacks, according to a Republican close to the White House who was not authorized to publicly discuss private matters and spoke on the condition of anonymity.
 The account was confirmed by an administration official who also spoke on the condition of anonymity.